Carroll Phillips

-Carroll Phillips (born September 2, 1992) is an American football defensive end who is a free agent.
-He played college football at Illinois.
+Carroll Phillips (born September 2, 1992) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini.

 Professional career

 Jacksonville Jaguars

 Phillips signed with the Jacksonville Jaguars as an undrafted free agent on May 1, 2017.
-He was waived by the Jaguars on September 2, 2017 and was signed to the practice squad the next day.
+He was waived by the Jaguars on September 2, 2017, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 2, 2017.

 On September 1, 2018, Phillips was waived by the Jaguars.

 Indianapolis Colts

 On September 3, 2018, Phillips was signed to the Indianapolis Colts' practice squad.
 He was promoted to the active roster on September 28, 2018.
-He was placed on injured reserve on November 13, 2018 with a groin injury.
+He was placed on injured reserve on November 13, 2018, with a groin injury.

 On August 31, 2019, Phillips was waived by the Colts.

 Washington Redskins

 On October 30, 2019, Phillips was signed to the Washington Redskins practice squad.
 He was promoted to the active roster on November 19, 2019.
 He was waived on November 30.